trailofbits/algo/README.md

  Windows: See the [Windows documentation](docs/WINDOWS.md)

-4. Configure and initialize a python virtual environment to manage Algo's python dependencies.
-Again from the directory where you have downloaded Algo, run:
+4. Install Algo's remaining dependencies for your operating system.

  `pip install virtualenv && virtualenv env && source env/bin/activate && pip install -r requirements.txt`

- Important: the virtual environment needs to be active whenever you are running Algo commands.
-This means that if you, for example, need to add or remove users, you must run

- `source env/bin/activate`

- first.

 5. Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 6. Start the deployment.
 Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [ROLES.md](docs/ROLES.md).

 That's it!
 You will get the message below when the server deployment process completes.
 You now have an Algo server on the internet.
 Take note of the p12 (user certificate) password in case you need it later.
+You can now setup a client to connect it, e.g. your iPhone or laptop.
+Proceed to [Configure the VPN Clients](https://github.com/trailofbits/algo#configure-the-vpn-clients) below.

 ```
         "\"#----------------------------------------------------------------------#\"",